What Do You Mean by Journal?

 In the process of accounting and book-keeping, a journal is a record of financial transactions where transactions of a business are ordered by date.
-A journal is defined as the book of original entry while the definition is more appropriate when the transactions were written in a journal prior to manually posting them to their respective accounts.
-There are a variety of journals like the sales journal, purchases journal, cash receipts journal, cash disbursements journal, and a general journal.
+A journal is defined as the book of original entry while the definition is more appropriate when the transactions were written in a journal before manually posting them to their respective accounts.
+There are a variety of journals like the sales journal, purchases journal, cash receipts journal, cash disbursements journal, and general journal.

 We will further know about Journals in the following sections.

 The basic book of accounting is known as the journal.
-Precisely journal is said to be the book of prime entry which means day book where the trader records his total daily transactions in the book.
+The journal is said to be the book of prime entry which means day book where the trader records his total daily transactions in the book.
 The process of recording the accounting transactions into this journal is called ‘Journalizing’.

-Journal may be described as the book in which the transactions are recorded in the order of their occurrence i.e. in the chronological order.
+Journal may be described as the book in which the transactions are recorded in the order of their occurrence i.e. in chronological order.
 This is called a book of prime entry or the original entry as all business transactions are entered first and in priority in this book.

 The main functions of Journal are as follows:

-The accountant writes each journal entry’s narration below every journal entry, so that another auditor can audit it without any confusion.
+The accountant writes each journal entry’s narration below every journal entry so that another auditor can audit it without any confusion.

 Journal posts the transactions in their respective ledger accounts.
 Without making this journal, an accountant will be unable to make the ledger accounts.

 In case of a mistake in the ledger accounts, this can be easily rectified with the help of a journal or by passing a rectified journal entry in the journal.